shanehowe/SetTracker-Frontend/README.md

 ```
 Make sure to replace the port number.
 It should be ```7071```.

 6. **Restart the application** Run the app again.
-You will see a QR code, scan it and it will open up ExpoGo or run it on ios simulator see [Expo iOS Simulator Setup](https://docs.expo.dev/workflow/ios-simulator/)
+You will see a QR code, scan it and it will open up ExpoGo or run it on ios simulator see [Expo iOS Simulator Setup](https://docs.expo.dev/workflow/ios-simulator/).
+If you want to run the application on the web just enter 'w' and the application will open in your browser.
+Please not this app was not designed with the web in mind.

-7. Thats it if successful you should now have the app up and running along with the backend!!
+7. **Success** Thats it if successful you should now have the app up and running along with the backend!!